• Skip to main content

 Bleak painting of two old men

 Bill Sikes.
 Lady MacBeth.
 Captain Ahab.
-Voldemort.
 The Wormwoods.
+Long John Silver.
 Sauron.
 Iago.
 The best villains in literature send a shiver down our spine and make our blood pressure rise.
 Why do some villains have such a hold on us while others feel like weak sauce?
-Here are some tips on how to craft a memorable villain. […]
+Let me first say that not every novel needs […]

-Filed Under: Writing Advice Tagged With: Charles Dickens, Herman Melville, J.K.
-Rowling, J.M.
+Filed Under: Writing Advice Tagged With: Charles Dickens, Herman Melville, J.M.
 Barrie, J.R.R.
 Tolkien, Roald Dahl, Robert Louis Stevenson, Shakespeare

 Who are the most memorable parents in books?